ruxbo/automating-librewolf-updates-on-macos/README.md

     `cd ~/Library/LaunchAgents`

-2. Use nano to create a new file named "com.ruxbo.librewolf.update.plist":
+2. Use nano to create a new file named "com.ruxkbo.librewolf.update.plist":
-    `nano com.ruxbo.librewolf.update.plist `
+    `nano com.ruxkbo.librewolf.update.plist `

 3. Copy and paste the entire content below into the nano window.
 The Hour integer is currently set to 22 for 10 PM.
 You can change this to any hour between 0 (for 12 AM) and 23 (for 11 PM).